MicrosoftDocs/Advertising-docs/BingAds/bingads-12/guides/migration-guide.md

 -  Since Magadan is now permanently in UTC+12 time zone, the value is updated from *MagadanSolomonIslandNewCaledonia* to *SolomonIslandNewCaledonia*.
 -  The value is updated from *Almaty_Novosibirsk* to *AlmatyNovosibirsk*.
 -  The value is updated from *MidwayIslandand_Samoa* to *MidwayIslandAndSamoa*.

+#### <a name="bulk-errorcode-inmarketaudiencecouldnotbedeleted"></a>Error Code for InMarketAudienceCouldNotBeDeleted
+In-market audiences cannot be deleted in both version 11 and version 12.
+Custom audiences can be deleted in both version 11 and 12.
+The error code CustomAudienceAndInMarketAudienceCouldNotBeDeleted (4860) that is still returned in version 11 is replaced by error code InMarketAudienceCouldNotBeDeleted (4864) in version 12.

 ## <a name="campaign"></a>Campaign Management